 5. The filling is darker and the crust is brown test

-This is the last test to try and it’s a bit more tricky.
+This is the last test to how to tell when pumpkin pie is done and it’s a bit more tricky.
 However, if you’re not sure about your other tests or don’t have an instant thermometer at hand, then this one will do just fine!
 If the filling has become darker (but still wet) and crust browns around the edges but not in the center, then you can be confident that your pie is done cooking!

 How long do you normally bake the pie?